Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Validation with synthetic traces

 \section{Validation with synthetic traces}

-Next, we assess the validity of the Poissonian assumption for the distribution of vehicles along a motorway.
-Using synthetic traces generated based on traffic data collected on the motorway M40 outside Madrid, Spain~\cite{Gramaglia2014,Gramaglia2016}, we simulate the distribution, $f_{\hat{N_2}}$, of the number of vehicles with at least one two-hop link to the origin, and compare this distribution (also referred to as the empirical distribution) to a Gaussian with mean equal to the parameter calculated in Eq.~\eqref{e:a0}.
+Next, we assess the sensitivity of our model against the Poissonian assumption for the distribution of vehicles along a motorway.
+Using synthetic mobility traces~\cite{Gramaglia2014,Gramaglia2016}, we simulate the distribution of the number of vehicles with at least one two-hop link to the RSU, and compare this distribution (also referred to as the empirical distribution) to a Gaussian with mean equal to the parameter calculated in Eq.~\eqref{e:a0}.
 Overall, the spatial distribution of vehicles, at a snapshot of time, along a motorway, is not exactly Poisson.
-Therefore we quantify the sensitivity of the mean $\mathbb{E} [N_2]$, in Eq.~\eqref{e:a0}, to small perturbations to the deployment model.
+Therefore it is important we quantify the sensitivity of the mean calculated in Eq.~\eqref{e:a0} to small perturbations to the deployment model.

-According to~\cite{Gramaglia2014,Gramaglia2016}, magnetic induction loops under the concrete layer of the motorway are used to measure the average intensity and speed of vehicles separately, for each of the three lanes (uni-directional traffic flow).
-The measurements took place on different days and times in May 2010, covering heterogeneous traffic conditions during weekdays, weekends, the busy hour, and off-peak.
-The collected parameters are used to calibrate a micro-mobility simulator, whose output is $1800$ consecutive snapshots of a $10$-km segment on a three-lane motorway.
-Thanks to~\cite{Gramaglia2014,Gramaglia2016}, these snapshots are publicly available.
-The associated data files contain the horizontal location and occupied lane for all the vehicles over the $1800$ snapshots.
-The time granularity is set to one second, so the total simulation time was half an hour, i.e., 8:30 a.m. - 9:00 a.m. for the busy hour, see~\cite[Section III-A]{Gramaglia2014}.
+Thanks to~\cite{Gramaglia2014,Gramaglia2016}, $1800$ consecutive snapshots of road traffic along a $10$-km three-lane motorway are publicly available.
+The associated data files contain the horizontal location and occupied lane for all the vehicles over the snapshots.
+The time granularity is set to one second, so the total simulation time is half an hour, see~\cite[Section III-A]{Gramaglia2014}.
+In our simulations, we will actually use the last $1200$ out of the total $1800$ snapshots, in order to allow the first vehicles entering the roadway to reach the exit.
+This is to ensure that for all considered snapshots there are enough vehicles along the highway, hence, we can accurately simulate the statistics of headway distances.
+Since the considered snapshots cover a time interval of $20$ mins, there are slight variations in the intensity of vehicles during the simulation time, see the solid line in the inset of Fig.~\ref{fig:N2BusyAllsnap}.

-We first generate the empirical distribution, $f_{\hat{N_2}}$, for a snapshot of vehicles taken during the busy hour.
-Firstly, we project all vehicles in the snapshot onto a single line.
-It is noted that this, apparently, does not introduce any error, perhaps because the communication range is expected to be much larger than the inter-lane distance separation, which has been taken as equal to $3$m in~\cite{Gramaglia2014,Gramaglia2016}.